Harness The Psychological Power Of ‘3’ To Improve Communication

 Aha!
 You've just run into the magic of THREE

-Understanding and applying it will throw a light into the dark world of your presentations, brochures, websites and yes, even email!
+Understanding and applying ‘the power of three', will throw a light into the dark world of your presentations, brochures, websites and yes, even email!
 Before you put this into the “This is for my graphic designer” basket, read further because it will help you recognise the psychological background of how the brain understands these things and reacts to them.
 It will also help you clean up your everyday communication that your designer might never get involved with.

 How the Brain Sees Things